alphagov/forms/design/features/user-management/readme.md

 ## What
 -‘Groups’ will give departments more granular control over who has access to groups of forms - and what permissions they have.

-- This will also help move us towards a model that requires less manual intervention from the adoption team.
+-This will also help move us towards a model that requires less manual intervention from the adoption team.

 -This work is important in terms of scaling up our product.